-To help you plan your layover or overnight sleepover, we are here to give you the low-down on what travellers have reported back to us about their time at Sydney Airport.
+To help you plan your layover or overnight sleepover, here is a quick run-down about what to expect during your time at Sydney Airport.

 What to Expect

-Sydney Airport is spread across three terminals.
-The Airport Link underground train connects the International Terminal (T1) with the Domestic Terminals 2 and 3 for about $5.50 AUD per person and the ride takes about 15 minutes.
+Sydney Airport (code: SYD) is spread across three terminals.
+The Airport Link underground train connects the International Terminal (T1) with the Domestic Terminals 2 and 3 for about $6.70 AUD per person and the ride takes about 15 minutes.
 The terminals are spacious, so expect a lot of walking.

 With slow security and immigration queues, arrive early for peace of mind.
-Once inside Security, food and shopping are decent, but none stay open 24 hours, so plan ahead if you’re staying overnight.
+Once inside Security, food and shopping are decent, but none stay open 24 hours.
 Some travellers have pointed out that the amenities are disappointing considering this is Australia’s largest airport.
 Additional features are free WiFi and free showers (BYO soap and towel).
 For a more comfortable layover, economy class passengers can pay to enter some airport lounges.
-See Airport Lounges in the airport guide below for locations and rates.
+See Airport Lounges in the guide below for locations and rates.

 Pay-per-use, Single Visit Passes & Lounge Memberships

 Regardless of what class of service you are flying, there are lounges that you can enter by paying at the door, purchasing a lounge pass or through a lounge membership program.
 Visit the individual lounge page for more details about the lounge itself and to also find out how you can gain lounge access with just an economy class ticket!